usnistgov/spectrumdb/README.rst

      populatedb print-metadata -dataset-name SanDiego

-Delete a collection and all the associated metadata
+Delete a collection and all the associated metadata:

      populatedb drop -dataset-name SanDiego